-1. The objective of the policy is to help member countries achieve the best possible outcome for their investments while avoiding/minimizing/offsetting any negative impacts.
-To accomplish this, projects are subject to scrutiny in the New Development Bank (NDB) based on processes set out in this policy.
-These requirements apply to NDB assistance in the form of loan with a sovereign guarantee to projects, project finance facility (PFF), multi-tranche financing facility (MFF), sustainable development loan (SDL), and development finance facility - sovereign (DFFS).
-This policy will also be applicable to loans given, without a sovereign guarantee, to designated national financial intermediaries (NFIs) that are fully or majority owned by a member government (henceforth referred to as designated NFIs).
+1. The objective of the Policy on Processing of Sovereign Loans & Loans with Sovereign Guarantee (the Policy) is to help member countries achieve the best possible outcome for their investments while avoiding/minimizing/offsetting any negative impacts.
+To accomplish this, projects are subject to scrutiny in the New Development Bank (NDB) based on processes set out in this Policy.1 These requirements apply to NDB sovereign operations in the modalities of project loans, project finance facility (PFF), multi-tranche financing facility (MFF), sustainable development loan (SDL), and development finance facility - sovereign (DFFS).
 Project processing is done with full involvement of the member country government, the borrower, beneficiaries of the project, and the people affected by the project.